RJ2506/Acit-Node-Project/breakdownOfWork.md

 3. Uploaded the image to imgur to get the url of the image.

 November 25 (Fourth Sprint)

+Andrew Graystone:
+I worked on the following task:
+1. Setting up the schema for prisma.

 Rodolf John Gayem
 I worked on the following tasks: